Is it safe to travel to Bali?

 Udayana University Hospital in Jimbaran is now operating as a hospital specializing in handling COVID-19 patients for Bali.

-What is next?
-Regional and national government officials are debatting as whether to open the island to tourism as early as July or October.
+In the third stage in September, Bali will reopen its borders to international tourists.
+Please note that this is a plan, not a set time line.
 Travellers entering Bali via airport will undergo mandatory health tests.
-The province planned to extablish tourism "clusters", which would be exclusive tourist zones.
+The province planned to establish tourism "clusters", which would be exclusive tourist zones.
 High level of health protocol would be implemented to keep locals and tourists safe.

 Are the Gili Islands Safe To Travel?